-- 1. Call and re-express willingness to answer all questions.
-The family will probably have many more today than yesterday. - 2.
-Ask the family if they are ready to receive the victim's clothing, jewelry, etc. Honor their wishes. - a.
-Clothing should be folded nicely and placed in a box, not a trash bag. - b.
-Dry clothing thoroughly to decrease bad odor. - c.
-When the family is ready to receive these things, a victim advocate, social worker or chaplain should explain what is in the box and the condition of the items so they will know what to expect when they decide to open them. - 3.
-If there is anything positive to say about the last moments (no pain, peaceful look, reaching out visions, etc., share them now.
+- 4. Clothing should be folded nicely and placed in a box, not a trash bag.
+Dry clothing thoroughly to decrease bad odor. - 5.
+When the family is ready to receive these things, explain what is in the box, and the condition of the items, so they will know what to expect when they decide to open them. - 6.
+If there is anything positive to say about the last moments (no pain, peaceful look, reaching out visions, etc.,) share them now.
 Give assurances such as, "Most people severely injured do not remember the direct assault and do not feel pain for some time."
 "Death occurs very quickly after the rupture of the aorta."
 However, never say "He never knew what hit him," unless you are absolutely sure.

-T. LET THE SURVIVORS KNOW YOU CARE.
+R. LET THE SURVIVORS KNOW YOU CARE.